sketchplugins/plugin-directory/README.md

 - [Z Rating](https://github.com/pranusarna94/z-rating), by Pranu Sarna: Sketch plugin for designers @zomato to quickly change and maintain restaurant ratings
 - [ZEN Sketch](https://github.com/francisvega/zen-sketch), by Francis Vega: A collection of Sketch plugins
 - [Zeplin](https://zeplin.io), by Zeplin: Zeplin Sketch Plugin.
-- [zeroheight](https://zeroheight.com), by zeroheight: Organise and share your design libraries using folders and get a living styleguide for free
+- [zeroheight](https://zeroheight.com), by zeroheight: Document your design system using beautifully simple styleguides synced with Sketch and code 💎 💻
 - [⚓️ Sketch - SelectPlus](https://github.com/nathan5x/sketch-selectplus), by Sabarinathan Masilamani: Helps you select different type of layers, specific Shapes like Rectangle, Ovals, Triangles, Lines, Arrows, Paths, etc.
 - [📕 PDF Export](https://github.com/dwilliames/pdf-export-sketch-plugin), by David Williames: Export all pages, current page or selected artboards into a PDF — based on a range of settings